Georgia US Senate race will pit Warnock against Walker

 The general election matchup between Warnock and Walker marks the first time that two major party candidates for U.S. Senate in Georgia are Black.

+The contest — expected to be heated — will test whether Democratic gains in Georgia in 2020 were a blip or the start of a political realignment in a rapidly changing state.
+Joe Biden was the first Democratic presidential candidate to carry the state in 28 years and just two months later, Warnock and fellow Democrat Jon Ossoff flipped two longtime Republican Senate seats, handing their party a narrow majority in the Senate.

-The contest is expected to be heated as the GOP tries to take back the seat Warnock won last year, helping Democrats squeak out a congressional majority.
-Republicans looking to regain control of the Senate have targeted the Georgia race.
+Republicans looking to regain control of the Senate have targeted the Georgia seat.

+Warnock's campaign Tuesday quickly put out a news release attacking the Republican nominee.

+“In a short time, Reverend Raphael Warnock has built a clear, extensive record of fighting for all Georgians in the U.S. Senate,” Campaign Manager Quentin Fulks said in a statement.
+“He presents a clear choice for voters this fall and a distinct contrast with Republican nominee Herschel Walker, whose pattern of lies, exaggerations and outright bizarre claims reveal he is not up for the job of serving Georgians in the U.S. Senate.”

+Walker has dramatically inflated his record as a businessman and falsely said he graduated at the top of his class from the University of Georgia.
+He didn’t graduate, as the Atlanta Journal-Constitution first reported.
+He has also made multiple gaffes on the campaign trail.

+A representative for Walker's campaign, Mallory Blount, did not immediately respond to an email and text seeking comment.

-Walker is a former college football celebrity with huge name recognition.
+Walker is a former college football celebrity.
 Warnock is the pastor of Ebenezer Baptist Church in Atlanta, where the late Rev. Martin Luther King Jr. once preached.
-He became the first Black senator elected from Georgia when he defeated appointed Republican Sen. Kelly Loeffler in 2021 weeks after Democrats won the state's presidential election for the first time since 1992.
+He became the first Black senator elected from Georgia when he defeated appointed Republican Sen. Kelly Loeffler in 2021.

 As a senator, Warnock has derided Republicans’ push for tighter voting rules, calling them “Jim Crow in new clothes;" stressed his work in bringing home funding for health care, national security research and other projects; and highlighted his efforts to try to cap the cost of insulin and temporarily suspend the federal gasoline tax.